 Elder Financial Abuse

 Adults over the age of 65 and dependent adults between the ages of 18 and 64 are among the most defenseless in our society, and they deserve protection.
 When you or a friend or family member has been harmed financially by someone, especially if you were victimized by a caregiver in a position of trust, you need a personal injury lawyer who will champion your rights and aggressively pursue what you have lost.
 San Francisco elder financial abuse lawyer Michael S. Biggs fights for elderly residents of Northern California against predators who try to exploit them.
-He is fearless and confident in advocating for ordinary people who have been oppressed physically, emotionally, or financially, and his offices are conveniently located in San Rafael and San Francisco.The Devastation Caused by Elder Financial Abuse
+He is fearless and confident in advocating for ordinary people who have been oppressed physically, emotionally, or financially, and the office is conveniently located in Walnut Creek.The Devastation Caused by Elder Financial Abuse

 Elder financial abuse occurs when a person or a company takes the property of an elderly or dependent adult for an improper purpose, with an intent to defraud, or both.
 A person is deemed by California law to act with fraudulent intent (bad faith) if the person knew or should have known that the victim was entitled to own or access the property that was taken.
 Also, a person or business has committed elder financial abuse if they withhold property from the conservator or guardian of an elderly victim.
 Depending on the value of the property, elder financial abuse can be criminally prosecuted as a misdemeanor or a felony.
 The felony conviction carries with it one "strike" under the California "three strikes law" as well.
 In some cases, financial abuse is connected to physical or emotional abuse.